 What is Riba?

 Riba (interest) in Islam means paying or receiving money or goods that exceeds the original amount being borrowed or lent.
-For example, if I go to someone and I borrow a $1000 then after a couple of months I go to pay back this amount and the lender requests that I pay $1500 instead then the $500 amount is riba.
+For example, if I go to someone and I borrow $1000 then after a couple of months I go to pay back this amount and the lender requests that I pay $1500 instead then the $500 amount is riba.
 You are forbidden from engaging in transactions that will need you to pay riba and the lender is also forbidden to ask for riba.
-The example above is simple and easy to understand but financial transactions/scenarios can get more complicated and some Muslims might get involved in riba unknowingly (especially with the current banking/financial institution systems).
-This is why Muslims have to be careful and always consult with Islamic scholars before borrowing or investing money.
+The scenario above is very straight forward and easy to understand but things are a bit more complicated these days as the dust of riba is found on every door step.
+Riba comes in many different forms which may mislead some Muslims so here’s a list of the types of financial transactions that usually involve riba:

 The process of lending money in Islam is only to aid others and not to increase their financial burdens.
 If a person is seeking monetary gain then stay away from riba and get involved in business/trade as mentioned in the above verse.
 And for those who say that trade is like riba, they don’t seem to understand that Allah obligated these commandments only to protect us and to prevent the spread of corruption and injustice.
 Similar to the corruption that happened in the financial crisis in 2008/2009 when banks/businesses went bankrupt and people lost their investments/savings.